-Despite substantial efforts to contain them, threats to cybersecurity continue to grow and are expected to get worse before they get better, according to experts.
-In our annual IT priorities survey of nearly 400 North American IT professionals, security once again was identified as an area in which a considerable percentage of IT professionals -- 22% in this year's survey -- devote most of their time.
+Despite substantial efforts to contain cybersecurity threats, they continue to grow and are expected to get worse before they get better, according to experts.
+In our annual IT priorities survey of nearly 971 North American IT professionals, security once again was identified as an area in which a considerable percentage of IT professionals -- 23% in this year's survey -- devote most of their time, second only to general IT management, which was cited by 27% of respondents.
 To make sure that time isn't spent treading water, CIOs and IT executives need to develop an IT security strategy that utilizes the right tools and encompasses the many facets of IT -- from mobile and cloud to IoT and analytics and everything in between.

 In this Essential Guide, explore the cybersecurity landscape and absorb the latest information around next-generation security architectures, attack detection and response, governmental intervention in the professional threat economy and how companies are handling data breaches.

 Due to the continuous onslaught of cyberthreats and the immeasurable number of approaches IT executives can take in the defense against such threats, choosing the right IT security strategy for your organization isn't easy.
 This section simplifies things for you by exploring next-gen security architecture and offering tips and strategies for combatting today's cyberthreats.

 As cyberattacks on the enterprise continue to grow in number, organizations need a new breed of security professionals that experts call "threat hunters."
 Read how threat hunters are emerging as a new line of defense against cyberattacks and how they can help you detect security incidents.
 Continue Reading

 During a panel discussion sponsored by Women in Technology International, security experts offered advice about countering data breach threats and how organizations can strengthen their information security strategy.
 Continue Reading